-Occupations in which designing and making are important such as Engineer, Architect, Civil Engineer, Joiner, Product Designer, Costume Designer, Graphic Designer, Furniture Designer, Fashion Designer, Garment Technologist, Buyer, Merchandiser, Product Developer, Fabric Technologist, Fashion Media or Journalist etc.
+Occupations in which designing and making are important such as engineer, architect, civil engineer, joiner, product designer, costume designer, graphic designer, furniture designer, buyer, merchandiser, product developer, media or journalist etc.

-The course also provides a pathway into A level Product Design and Fashion & Textiles as well as manufacturing apprenticeships.
+The course also provides a pathway into A level Product Design as well as manufacturing apprenticeships.